verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] My love for me runs deep.
 - [ ] Her heart was made of liquid sunsets
-- [ ] You could write a novel with the things people don't say Man 2: No, that’s what life is for.
+- [ ] You could write a novel with the things people don't say
+- [ ] My brain hums with scraps of poetry and madness Man 2: No, that’s what life is for.
 —The Lift (2000)